f-ssemwanga/pyscript-lesson/README.md

 Modify the code such that there is a new method added to the App class, that returns a random number between 1 and 100.
 Then link this to the "getRandomButton" button.

 ## Task 2:
-Add functionality to the last section of the page in a similar fassion to task 1.
+Add functionality to the last section of the page in a similar fashion to task 1.
 However, this time use the two number inputs to allow the user to select a range of values from which the random number will be selected.